Powerthegreat/Mine-Trading-Cards-2.1-Mod/README.md

 1. Download the repository as a zip<br />
 2. EXTRACT IT<br />
 3. Put the mods and mtc folders in your .minecraft folder.<br />
-You can find your .minecraft folder by opening minecraft, going into resource packs, clicking "Open Resource Pack Folder", and going up a folder.
+You can find your .minecraft folder by opening minecraft, going into resource packs, clicking "Open Resource Pack Folder", and going up a folder.<br />
+4. Done!